 It’s thought the word “shrub” derives from the Arabic word meaning “drink.”
 Granted, it doesn’t evoke a mouthwatering image, but there’s rarely any rhyme or reason to naming our drinks.
 Consider today’s Moscow Mule, Mohito, or Sex on a Beach.
 Two hundred years ago it was flips, bounces, and shrubs.

-A blend of fruit, sugar, and vinegar, the shrub was a colonial favorite.
-They took pride in concocting their own unique ‘receipts’ (recipes), and as such, there is no ‘one’ way to make it.
+Shrub, a blend of fruit, sugar, and vinegar, was a colonial favorite.
+People took pride in concocting their own unique ‘receipts’ (recipes), and as such, there is no one way to make it.

-Mix the syrup with soda water for a refreshing summer cooler, or spike it with your spirit of choice for a refreshing summer cocktail.
-Rum from the West Indies was a favorite mixer back in the old days.
+Mix the syrup with soda water for a refreshing summer cooler, or spike it for a refreshing summer cocktail.
+Rum from the West Indies was a favorite mixer back in those days.
 Still is.

 If you’re not ambitious, just add vinegar to sugared fruit.
 Huffington Post recently published a few recipes online, courtesy of Sweet Paul Magazine.

-Or, even easier, try a local tavern that keeps up with the trends.
-Shrubs are back in vogue!
+Your easiest option is to try a local tavern that keeps up with the trends.
+Shrubs are back in vogue.